Simplexity-Development/Scythe/README.md

   command.
 This requires the `scythe.toggle` permission.
 * `/scythe reload`: Reloads the configuration for the plugin.
 This requires the `scythe.reload` permission.

+* `/scythe-item [player]` : If custom items are enabled in config, will give the user a scythe item if they have `scythe.item` permission, or if the user has `scythe.item.others` permission, will give the provided player a scythe item
 ### Permissions

 * `scythe.use` : Base permission for access to Scythe functionality.